A1 Team Mexico

-A1 Team Mexico is the Mexican team of A1 Grand Prix, an international racing series.
+A1 Team Mexico was the Mexican team of A1 Grand Prix, an international racing series.

 Management

-A1 Team Mexico owners are Juan Cortina and Julio Jáuregui.
+A1 Team Mexico owners were Juan Cortina and Julio Jáuregui.

 The technical assistance was initially provided by DAMS in 2005-06.
 However, new regulations brought in for 2006-07 stated that a racing team could not work with more than two A1 Teams.
 As DAMS worked with A1 Team France and South Africa in 2006–07, Mexico created a bespoke race team named Teamex to replace DAMS.
 In 2007–08, the team was run by Team Craft, while Escuderia del Mediterraneo took over for 2008–09.